pixelink-support/pixelinkPythonWrapper/README.md

 * The Callback.FORMAT_IMAGE is not supported.

+* The context of the setCallback function for Callback.COMPRESSED_FRAME must be set with a compression strategy (e.g. PxLApi.CompressionInfoPixelink10).

 * The Settings.SETTINGS_FACTORY define can be used instead of the DefaultMemoryChannel.FACTORY_DEFAULTS_MEMORY_CHANNEL.

 * Preview window